yang-sec/CAN-SessionKey/README.md

 ### Part 2 - SKDC
 We assign port ttyACM0 to the Arduino Due (KS), port ttyACM2 to the first Arduino Uno (node 1), and ttyACM3 to the second Arduino Uno (node 2).
-We managed to remotely test SKDC with pressing "reset" button with the following procedures (in exact sequence):
+We managed to remotely test SKDC without pressing "reset" button with the following procedures (in exact sequence):

 Move to the SKDC directory:
 ```bash